Checking the API Module

 After you have installed and configured the API module, you can quickly check if it is up and running.

 To check the API module, follow the steps below:

 - Make sure that you have a technician account in Alloy Navigator with Windows authentication.

 INFO: For information on accounts and authentication types, see Administration Guide: Account Administration.

-- Launch the Web Configuration tool from the Windows Start menu (Start > Alloy Software > Web Configuration) or from the Alloy Control Panel.
+- Launch the Web Configuration tool from the Alloy Control Panel or from the Start menu (Start > Alloy Software > Web Configuration).

 - In the left-hand pane, select the web site or virtual directory where the API module is installed.

 - In the Web section, click Configure.
 The Configure Alloy Navigator API dialog box opens.